-Primary Crops
+Primary crops

-Morphology

-Inspections with light microscopy allowed visualizing the surface characteristics of the culture flasks of two different cell populations.
-Observations of primary cultures after 48 h starting to show a population of small, round, and refractive cells that grew isolated and aggregated on a population of star-shaped fibroblastoid cells beginning to show a growth pattern in CFU-F (Figure 1a).
-Cellular confluence was reached 8-10 days after the beginning of the culture and showed a predominance of spindle-shaped cells with a fibroblastoid appearance (Figure 1b).
+Morphology.
+The evaluation by light microscopy allowed to visualize the appearance on the surface of the culture flasks of two different cell populations 48h after starting the primary cultures, a population of small, round and refractive cells that grew isolated and aggregated on a population of stellate and fibroblastoid-like cells beginning to show a growth pattern in CFU-F (Figure 1a).
+Cellular confluence was reached 8-10 days after starting the culture, observing a predominance of spindle-shaped cells with a fibroblastoid appearance (Figure 1b).

-Characteristics of primary cultures derived from rat bone marrow. (a) Morphological characteristics of primary cultures (10X), microphotograph of cells that grew adhered to the surface of the flask 2 days after starting the primary culture in which a population of small, round, and refringent cells.
-Another population of star-shaped fibroblastoid cells was observed. (b) 10 days after starting the primary culture; in both images, (a) and (b), a growth pattern is identified in CFU-F (arrow). (c) Depletion of CD45+ cells, representative dotted image obtained through flow cytometry from primary rat bone marrow cultures.
+Characteristics of primary cultures derived from rat bone marrow. (a) Morphological characteristics of the primary cultures (10X), photomicrograph of the cells that grew adhered to the surface of the flask two days after starting the primary culture in which a population of small, round and refringent cells and another can be seen. population of stellate cells and fibroblastoid appearance. (b) Day 10 after starting the primary culture.
+In both (a) and (b) a growth pattern is observed in CFU-F (arrow). (c) Depletion of CD45+ cells, representative dotted image obtained by flow cytometry from primary rat bone marrow cultures.
 CD45+ cells were separated by immuno-magnetism.
-A. Cells not marked as control; B. Total population before separation of CD45+ cells; C. CD45- cells after the separation column by immuno-magnetism; D. CD45+ cells after the immunomagnetic separation column.
+A. Cells not marked as control.
+B. Total population before separation of CD45+ cells.
+C. CD45- cells after the separation column by immuno-magnetism.
+D. CD45+ cells after the immunomagnetic separation column.